hbbtekademy/tbotworkflow/README.md

 ## Features
 - Build interactive Sequential and Conditional workflows for your Telegram Bot.
-- No thirdparty library dependencies (except for Go Telegram Bot API dependency).
+- No thirdparty library dependencies (except for Official Go Telegram Bot API).
-- Does not require Bot Token or any other sensitive information.
+- Does not require access to your Bot Token.

 ## Limitations
 - Currently supports only normal Reply Markup Keyboards.
 Inline keyboards not supported.